lea4nier/cart253/projects/project2/FINAL-PROJECT-2/README.md

     * Link to repository: https://github.com/lea4nier/cart253/tree/main/exercises/make-some-noise/js
     * Link to live code for exercise: https://lea4nier.github.io/cart253/exercises/make-some-noise/

+Alice.js follow() function:
+I would like to thank Sabine Rosenberg from the Concordia Computation Lab for helping me figure this out!

 -------------------------------------------------------------------------

 All other art used in the game was drawn by me on iPad using Procreate.